 Engineering requirements are the technical requirements which need to be tested and the process of testing for each requirement is present below.
-The testing procedure based on the on the SolidWorks Finite Element Analysis.
-Forces and weight will be added to the design.

 1. Total Cost

 Cost of this product can test when all the items will purchase and then summing up the cost spent on the implementation of product to identify the total cost.